A relation between zip stacks and moduli stacks of truncated local shtukas

-where $J\subseteq S$ denotes the type of the centralizer $M_\mu=\mathrm{Cent}_{G}(\mu) $ of $\mu$, $ \prescript{J}{}{W} \subseteq W$ is the set of minimal length representatives of the coset space $W/W_{M_\mu}$.
-It is equipped with the partial order topology defined in~\cite[Def.~6.1]{PinkWedhornZiegler1}, which itself is a generalizat{i}on of the partial order defined in~\cite{HeGstabwond}.
-The topology on the right hand side of~\eqref{Eq:homeo1} is determined by orbit-closure relations.
+where $\prescript{J}{}{W}$ denotes the minimal length representatives of the coset space $W/W_{M_\mu}$, with $W$ being the Weyl group of $G$, and $J$ (a subset of the simple reflections of $W$) being the type of the centralizer $M_\mu = \mathrm{Cent}_{G}(\mu)$ of $\mu$.
+The set $\prescript{J}{}{W}$ is equipped with a partial order topology defined in \cite[Def.~6.1]{PinkWedhornZiegler1}, generalizing that in \cite{HeGstabwond}.
+The topology on the right-hand side of \eqref{Eq:homeo1} is determined by orbit-closure relations.